TikTok Star Behind 'Club Rat' Dies: Eva Evans Was 29

 The TikTok star's death has her close-knit family devastated.

-A public memorial will be held.
+A public memorial will be held at a later date.
 All fans interested in attending can DM Lila for more information and to provide an official headcount estimate of how many would be in attendance.
 At the time of the announcement, no cause of death was noted.
 Of the memorial, Lila added: "i am keeping this brief, so we can plan for the next few days, but you'll be hearing a lot more from me on how much Eva means to me and just how different the world will be without her."

 Eva amassed over 300k followers on TikTok.
 Her videos have been liked more than 13 million times.